diasthalita/Flu-data-scraping/newmexico/INSTRUCTIONS.md

 2. The field "Season" needs to be completed manually.
 Seasons start around week 40 and end around week 20 of the following year.
 3. Add missing weeks and complete fields with N/A.
 4. All the fields that read "could not retrieve" needs to be completed manually.
-6. * NM reports weekly on the number of lab tests since the start of the season.
-The number per week can be obtained by subtracting the prior week from current week analysed.
+6. NM reports weekly on the number of lab tests since the start of the season.
+The weekly counts can be obtained by subtracting the prior week from current week analysed.